 Sports Science degree question: There are two medium-pace bowlers with similar actions.
 Bowler A gets through an over in around three minutes; Bowler B gets through an over nearer to five.
 Discuss.

 This conundrum regularly plays in my mind as I make the journey home after a game.
-First of all, let us explode the myths as offered by League cricketers in the bar after a game: There must have been six lost balls that cost us 10 minutes; wickets were tumbling throughout the innings (maximum respect for astute observation); come on umps, we had to rearrange the field with that right-left combo smashing it all over the park; we weren’t that slow; Yes, I know xxxx has a long run-up, why should he shorten it?
+First of all, let us explode the myths as offered by League cricketers in the bar after a game: There must have been six lost balls that cost us 10 minutes; wickets were tumbling throughout the innings (maximum respect for astute observation); come on umps, we had to rearrange the field with that right-left combo smashing it all over the park; we weren’t that slow; So what if our opening bowler has a long run-up, why should he shorten it?

 I take a no-nonsense approach to slow over rates – there is no need for it at any level of cricket.
-I don’t understand why the ICC does not come down harder on its expectation of 15 overs per hour in Tests and 50 overs for an ODI innings.
-In our League the expectation is 50 overs in three hours with a further five minutes for each drinks break.
-And yes, things do happen in cricket that stop the natural flow – injuries, lost balls and a camel walking across the square (I promise, more on that another time).
+I don’t understand why the ICC does not come down harder on violation of its its expected 15 overs per hour in Tests and 50 overs in three hours for an ODI innings.
+Yes, things do happen in cricket that stop the natural flow – injuries, lost balls and a camel walking across the square (more on that another time).
 But there appears to be some kind of expected norm among some clubs that starting tea at 4.15pm when the first delivery started spot on at 1pm is perfectly acceptable (note, that even the most recalcitrant of captains accepts that a 4.20 tea is taking the proverbial).

 This organisational felony is compounded by league cricketers who think of themselves as senior players gatecrashing the discussion between skipper and bowler.
 The result is an over of finger spin that should take three minutes actually taking another 10 per cent of the bowling time because every two balls mid-off should be closer/further out/a tad squarer/actually let’s try a silly mid-off/you know what, let’s go for a second slip.
 The wicket-keeper is regularly involved in this kind of nonsense with a Masonic-like signalling to the mid-wicket fielder to move back a couple of feet (occasionally, the signal is replaced with Joe, give yourself five just as the bowler is starting his run-up, an expression that makes me want to leave the proceedings and join Mrs Umps at Ikea.).

-Then you have a collective can’t-be-ars*d team mentality where at the end of the over, instead of getting ready for the first ball of the next set of six, we have hands in pockets sauntering to their posts with a discussion concerning the work promotion prospects of the opening bat.
+Then you have a collective can’t-be-ars*d team mentality where at the end of the over, instead of getting ready for the first ball of the next set of six, we have hands in pockets sauntering to their posts with a discussion concerning the work promotion prospects of the wicket-keeper.

 Amid this doom and gloom resides the majority of Saturday cricketers not looking for an edge (other than the ones they should be looking for).
 And it is more than a shame that the few spoil it for the many.
 We can’t teach captains how to behave, but it is our job to guide them towards an outcome that keeps the game moving and enables us to enjoy a long-awaited cuppa as close to 4pm as is possible.